Flamingos return to Brookfield Zoo for first time since 1997

 The zoo is also asking the public to help name two of the new flamingos, one male and one female.
 Name choices for the female are Fiona, Peggy, Sunrise or Daisy.
 The choices for the male are Otis, Ringo, Dash or Fabio.

 Starting Friday, anyone interested in voting can do so at the zoo’s website: CZS.org/NameOurFlamingos.
-Voting will end at noon on Oct.
-24 and the new names will be announced the next day.
+Voting will end at noon Oct.
+24, and the new names will be announced the next day.